M2000Interpreter/Version8/readme.txt

 M2000 Interpreter and Environment

-Version 9.9 revision 5 active-X
+Version 9.9 revision 6 active-X
-Now EditBox can handle cursor in RTL text.
+A bug removed from EditBox and Internal Editor, when we break a line after moving cursor to end of line preserving a higher value of cursor from other line.

 George Karras, Kallithea Attikis, Greece.